JULIERAJ/KIDS-FIRST-v2/backend/contributing.md

      git pull origin dev-back
      ```

-For more details on resolving merge conflicts, you can refer to [this guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts).
+For more details on resolving merge conflicts, you can refer to [this guide in GitHub Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts).

 ---